PureStorage-OpenConnect/pso-explorer/README.md

-# Pure Service Orchestrator™ Explorer
+# Pure Service Orchestrator Explorer

 A unified view into storage, empowering Kubernetes admins and storage admins with 360-degree container storage visibility.